Mobile Strategy

 Field Service Mobile

-Salesforce Field Service has its own mobile app with unique capabilities designed for technicians and field workers.
+Field Service ships its own mobile app with capabilities built specifically for technicians and field workers.

 Field Service Mobile Features